uvarc/rc-learning/content/courses/python-high-performance/gpu_acceleration.md

 From the Numba documentation:
 {{% code-download file="/courses/python-high-performance/codes/numba_vectorize.py" lang="python" %}}

-The run may emit a warning about underutilization:
+The run may emit a warning about under-utilization:
 ```no-highlight
 Grid size (1) < 2 * SM count (40) will likely result in GPU under utilization due to low occupancy.
 ```